Welcome to 2019 – Is This Your Year?

 I am sure that we have all experienced the New Year’s hype, made a resolution and then bailed because we did not have the willpower.
 Or, we just got bored…

 Here is a tough question, “Is your future strong enough for your past?”

-So, Welcome to 2018.
-I waited until January was over to make sure you had time to do your best with your resolution – if you made one.
+So, Welcome to 2019.
+I waited until January got started to make sure you had time to do your best with your resolution – if you made one.

-If you rocked it – YOU ARE AMAZING!!!
+If you are rocking it – YOU ARE AMAZING!!!

 If not, please don’t be too hard on yourself.
-This idea that a new year, or some other random day like your birthday, is a chance for a new you – or a different you, or some new rules or beliefs will magically change whatever bad habits or self-limiting beliefs have been holding you back so far.
-I feel that is pretty much a dangerous idea.
+This idea that a new year or some other random day like your birthday is a chance for a new you – or a different you, is about as reliable as a lottery ticket.

 So, back to my question – “Is your future strong enough for your past?